MarkWarneke/markwarneke.github.io/_posts/2019-08-15-acceptance-test-infrastructure-as-code.md

 Automated tests scale and reduce human error.

 Also, you want to ensure that your initial deployment is meeting the customers requirement.
-And non-technical people should evaluate if a specification is met, a human readable form of feedback is therefore necessary.
+Non-technical people should evaluate if a specification is met, a human readable form of feedback is therefore necessary.
 You should have _"proof"_ your implementation matched the specification.

 ## Implementation